Estimated reading time: 7 minutes

 Part of experiencing something like this is that we’re all learning how to adapt as effectively as possible very quickly.
 It’s changing day to day, hour-to-hour and some days, it feels like minute to minute.
 It’s a huge source of stress for anybody.
 Not surprising that a lot of people are struggling to keep their mental health in check.

-As it happens, our mental health is the one thing that we should all be laser-focused on.
 If we want to come out of this coronavirus pandemic with our sanity intact, we must.
 All we can do is make the best use of the time at home being present with our families.
 Use it to do things we’ve never had the time to do but always wanted to or just rest.
 Most of us have never lived through a pandemic before, in many ways it’s a blessing in disguise.
 Coronavirus could be the catalyst needed to give ourselves permission to focus on our mental health.

 How to Protect Your Mental Health During the Coronavirus Pandemic